TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-error-handling.md

 So, I've decided to go with `neverthrow`.
 The only real downside is the minimal documentation.
 Wrapping and re-exporting the main entry points gives me a chance of addressing that.

 I was wondering where to start with writing my own documentation when I realized that the `true-myth` documentation applied equally well to `neverthrow`.
-After a few minor tweaks to remove mentions of `Unit`.
+That is, after a few minor tweaks to remove all mentions of `Unit`.

 {% include candid-image.html src="/assets/images/infinisheet/neverthrow-ok-truemyth-docs.png" alt="NeverThrow ok using True Myth doc comments" %}